Why in Kamakura?

 Besides, Kamakura has positive image and visibility in communicating such diversity and cutting-edge nature to the world.

 These three appealing points make Kamakura the ideal place for defining a new form of capitalism and human wealth.

-Then, what is the regional capital of Kamakura?
-We would like to think about it with companies that support regional capitalism.
+Then, what is the sustainable capital of Kamakura?
+We would like to think about it with companies that support sustainable capitalism.

 Then, what are KPIs and KGIs for that?
 For example, we, as a company, can support employees' physical and mental health.
 In this regard, the indicator is the change in medical cost per employee.

 To promote corporate health, we also invest into internal programs.
 For example, we develop health programs and benefits that are symbolic of Kamakura such as offering a farming experience program for physical and mental health and helping offering Zen program.

 We will think about sustainable capitalism in Kamakura with people (including companies) in this place who support sustainable capitalism.

 Kamacon is one of the sustainable volunteering activities that KAYAC recommend to employees, as described above.